 Chris L. Walker.
-Mr. Chris Walker was elected a Regional Executive Vice President in January 2012 when we acquired Arrowhead General Insurance Agency and certain of its affiliates ("Arrowhead").
-He serves as Chief Executive Officer of Arrowhead, and has been involved with Arrowhead's business development strategies, product expansion, acquisitions and the overall operations and infrastructure since joining the organization in 2003.
+Mr. Chris Walker, who is not related to Cory T. Walker, was elected a Regional Executive Vice President in January 2012 when we acquired Arrowhead.
+He serves as Chief Executive Officer of Arrowhead, and has oversight responsibility for Sigma Underwriting Managers.
+Mr. Walker has been involved with Arrowhead's business development strategies, product expansion, acquisitions and the overall operations and infrastructure since joining the organization in 2003.
 Prior to that, he served as Vice Chairman of Aon Re.
 Mr. Walker's insurance career began with the reinsurance intermediary E.W.
 Blanch Co., where he ultimately served as Chairman and CEO of E.W.
 Blanch Holdings.
 He previously served as Chairman of the Brokers and Reinsurance Markets Association.